krill-x7/krill-x7.github.io/_posts/2022-05-08-Mindgames.md

 ```

 ooph, we meet again `openssl cap_setuid+ep` :smirk_cat:
-i already wrote a post on how to exploit this capability and get a root shell~
+i already wrote a post on how to exploit this capability to get a root shell~
 check [it](https://krill-x7.github.io/2022/05/08/linuxPrivEsc.html) out.

 ## Conclusion
-The most interesting part for me was crafting the C exploit code to get a root shell using the openssl capability.
+finally, you made it to the end GG .

 _sayonara~:beers:_